toast2134/eecs12/README.md

 2. Tkinter
     - For Linux users (Debian/Ubuntu), Tkinter and python3 are not installed at the same time.
 Make sure you have both.
 ```
-For Debian/Ubuntu and other distros that use apt:
 sudo apt-get install python3
 sudo apt-get install python3-tk
 ```